ulsdevteam/Alma_Jobs/README.md

 BUGS
 ====

-1. Consider adding changes to where cache files are kept such as "--cache_dir" option.
-2. Consider adding an option to force cache updating at the time of the script run such as "--force".
+1. Consider adding an option to force cache updating at the time of the script run such as "--force".
-3. Consider adding an option to point to the almajob.ini file at the time of the script run such as "--ini-file".
+2. Consider adding an option to point to the almajob.ini file at the time of the script run such as "--ini-file".

 AUTHOR